Ranked! FourFourTwo's top 10 most exciting derbies in British football

 4. Celtic vs Rangers

-The end to Rangers’ exile two years ago hasn’t immediately changed that, but late winners (for Celtic in October 2016) and dramatic penalty shoot-out triumph (for Rangers six months earlier) have brought back some of the lustre.
+The end to Rangers’ exile won’t change that immediately, but late winners (for Celtic in October last year) and dramatic penalty shoot-out triumph (for Rangers six months earlier) have brought back some of the lustre.

 3. Everton vs Liverpool

+First, let’s get the ‘friendly derby’ nonsense out of the way.
+Twice as many players are sent off in matches between Everton and Liverpool than in England’s other big rivalries.
+Whereas the North London Derby has seen 10 red cards in 47 matches over the past 20 years, and the Manchester Derby 10 in 40, the Merseysiders’ melees have brought 22 dismissals in 43 games – and that’s allowing for a five-year detente between 2011 and 2016.

-While goals are relatively scarce, the Merseyside Derby still serves up memorable matches.
-September 2014 featured Phil Jagielka scoring a screamer of pure technique to equalise in second-half stoppage time.
+While goals are relatively scarce – just 2.25 per game compared to nearly 3 in Manchester and north London – the Merseyside Derby still serves up memorable matches.
+September 2014 featured Phil Jagielka scoring a screamer of pure technique to equalise in stoppage time.
 A year earlier, spectators were treated to a breathless 3-3 draw with both sides scoring almost immediately and match-winning chances still coming after 95 minutes.

 The best of the lot came in April 2001: five goals, 12 bookings, Igor Biscan sent off and Gary McAllister scoring the winner in stoppage time by drilling home an inch-perfect free-kick from fully 40 yards.
 That’s entertainment.